Butte County Probate — What Heirs Need to Know

 Butte County local rules and procedures

-Strict filing deadlines.
-Under Local Rule 12.1(A), all documents related to an upcoming hearing must be filed no later than seven calendar days before the hearing date.
-Failure to comply may result in an Order to Show Cause and sanctions.
+Strict filing deadlines with sanction risk.
+Under Local Rule 12.1(A), all documents related to an upcoming hearing — including proofs of publication and status reports — must be filed no later than seven calendar days before the hearing date.
+This is stricter than the four or five court-day deadlines used by many California counties.
+Failure to comply may result in an Order to Show Cause and subsequent sanctions, making timely preparation essential.

-Final distribution expected within one year.
+Final distribution expected within one year; final discharge within 18 months.
 Local Rule 12.1(A)(2) provides that final distribution hearings are generally set one year from appointment of the personal representative.
-If the petition cannot be filed on time, a status update must be filed seven days before the hearing.
+If the petition cannot be filed on time, a status update explaining the delay and proposing a new hearing date must be filed at least seven days before the hearing.
+Beyond that, Rule 12.8 requires the personal representative to distribute all property, file receipts, and file an ex parte petition for final discharge within 18 months of the initial probate petition — a tighter completion deadline than most California counties impose.

 Butte County probate timeline